casefc3s/Unity-AudioVisualization-/README.md

 ## What to do:

-Create a link to your music folder under StreamingAssets/Music, or dump a few songs in there.
+Create a link to your music folder under StreamingAssets/Music, or dump a few .mp3's in there.

 Hit Play in the Editor, then press the Spacebar.
 Arrow keys control the camera motion, "S" skips to a random track.
 Numbered keys (non-keypad) should skip around the song.

 ## NOTES:

-Right now the color effects are hard-coded in for white bars that glow green while I was messing around.
-I'll revert that code later so that the material prefabs assigned in the inspector are actually used properly again.
+This project is far from perfect, but it's a good start for somebody that wants to see an application of applying audio spectrum output to visuals.
+As far as I can remember, the NAudio plugin only works on Windows.

 ## Future: